X3I/poketwo.com/guides/currency.md

 Money is earned through winning NPC encounters (Trainers, Gym Leaders, the Elite 4 + Champion, etc.).

-Additionally, there is an in-game trading economy based around selling Pokemon, Items, Buffs, Services, almost anything!
+Additionally, there is an in-game trading economy based around selling Pokémon, Items, Buffs, Services, almost anything!
 You have the option of participating in this to earn PK.

-Lastly, there are in-game buffs that allow you to increase the amount of Money you earn per encounter, or gives you small amounts for Wild Pokemon encounters.
+Lastly, there are in-game buffs that allow you to increase the amount of Money you earn per encounter, or gives you small amounts for Wild Pokémon encounters.

 > __Note:__ You can make secondary characters (called alts) and if you have
 > multiple computers, trade that money to yourself, or use it for economical